simplyphpdotcom/cl-cheshire-cat/README.md

 The persistence layer is ensured using CL-STORE (http://common-lisp.net/project/cl-store).

+# Installation

+The recommended way to install chessire is by using quicklisp as much as
+possible:

+ 1. Using quicklisp, you can install:
+  * hunchentoot
+  * cl-store
+  * split-sequence
+ 2. You need to manually install sb-daemon

 # How to use

 The recommended usage requires you to use SBCL (and optionnaly swank) and is